Story Caroline Paulus

 Photo Victor Sizemore

-So its that autumnal time of year again, and what better way to celebrate the season than with this savory sipper.
+So what better way for a Bourbon lover to celebrate Negroni Week than with this savory sipper?
 The Boulevardier was first invented during Prohibition and was known as the signature drink of writer Erskine Gwynne.
 Gwynne, a writer, left America for Paris in the 1920’s and became the editor of a monthly publication called (what else?)
 The Boulevardier.

 The earliest recipe for the drink is found as a footnote in Barflies and Cocktails by Harry McElhone.
 Another American who made the move to Europe, the former head bartender of the Plaza hotel wrote Barflies and Cocktails to list more than 300 cocktail recipes as a means of preservation during Prohibition.
 The Boulevardier doesn’t make the cutoff for a formal recipe, but does appear in the epilogue that covers memorable barflies.